applevitya/neuro_classification/README.md

 # 🧠 Code for paper "Neuromorphic optoelectronic computing system based on semiconducting metal oxide nanocrystallites"

-This project implements a biologically inspired spiking neural network (SNN) trained using Spike-Timing Dependent Plasticity (STDP) with a Winner-Takes-All (WTA) competition mechanism.
-The network learns to distinguish between left and right diagonals in simple binary input patterns.
+This project presents a minimal, interpretable spiking neural network (SNN) model that utilizes Spike-Timing Dependent Plasticity (STDP) combined with a Winner-Takes-All (WTA) mechanism.
+The goal is to demonstrate biologically inspired unsupervised learning for a simple pattern recognition task: distinguishing between left and right diagonals in a binary image.

+The implementation is ideal for use in neuroscience education, research prototypes, or demonstrations of self-organizing learning mechanisms.

 ---